Benjamin1308/Portfolio/README.md

 # Portfolio
 A studying project for free code camp course.
-Responsive portfolio page using pure css and fontawesome
+Responsive portfolio page using pure css